Polypheides/SDcard-reader-Thinkpad-T14-21CG/README.md

-# ⚠️ Disclaimer: This PCB is UNTESTED ⚠️
+# ⚠️ Disclaimer: This PCB is TESTED with ISSUES ⚠️

 **Use at your own risk.** This is an experimental project and has not yet been verified in physical hardware.